 Low slope shed dormer roof in Westminster, MA

 We installed this roof in early May of 2009.
-The house is located in a heavily wooded are of central Mass, just north of Mount Wachusett.
+The house is located in a heavily wooded area of central Mass, just north of Mount Wachusett.
 Westminster, MA is located along Rt.
 2, and not very far from the New Hampshire border.
-These areas get major snow fall in the winter, together with colder temperatures than those in Boston, ice dams become a major problem in Westminster, even for high slope roofs.
+These areas get major snowfall in the winter, together with colder temperatures than those in Boston.
+Consequently, ice dams become a major problem in Westminster, even for high slope roofs.
 Low slope roofs, such as the one we replaced there, are very likely to have ice dam leaks and other problems such as a rotten roof deck, wet insulation, and mold.

 The roof has been leaking for some time around the chimney in the center of the roof and was patched many times with tar, but rather unsuccessfully.
-Also, due to Ice Dams and roof leaks caused by the ice formation along the roof eaves, the home owner installed heating cables to stop the Ice dam leaks.
-These however did not help either and after one more unsuccessful roof repair, the home owner decided to get an IB roof installed.
+Also, due to Ice Dams and roof leaks caused by the ice formation along the roof eaves, the homeowner installed heating cables to stop the Ice dam leaks.
+These did not help either, and after one more unsuccessful roof repair, the homeowner decided to get an IB roof installed.

-The home owner and their cousin who is a roofer in NH, did the roof tear-off and replaced all rotten plywood decking, to reduce the cost of roof installation, while we installed the roof itself, insulation, chimney flashing, ridge vent and snow guards (snow retention system).
+The homeowner and his cousin, who is a roofer in NH, did the roof tear-off and replaced all rotten plywood decking, to reduce the cost of installation, while we installed the roof itself, insulation, chimney flashing, ridge vent and snow guards (snow retention system).

-Note – before we installed the IB roof, the home owner’s main concern was to get ice and snow off the roof.
-After the IB roof was installed, our concern was that due to the roof’s pitch, which was about 3 in 12″, the snow and Ice would just slide off the roof in a large pile, crushing down onto the deck and perch bellow it.
-Also, there was a grill on the deck, which was not movable since it was tied to a gas line.
+Note – before we installed the IB membrane, the homeowner’s main concern was to get ice and snow off the roof.
+After the IB system was installed, our concern was that due to the roof’s pitch, which was about 3 in 12″, the snow and Ice would just slide off the roof in a large pile, crushing down onto the deck and perch bellow it.
+Also, there was a grill on the deck, which was not removable, since it was tied to a gas line.

-The chimney flashing, which may seem to take not too much time, actually took about 6-7 hours to properly flash.
-The reason it turned out to be so time consuming is that it is located in the center and separates the ridge vent, as well as creeping onto another side of the roof.
-Due to its position, size and the way an IB roof is installed it not only took long to work around, but also slowed down the rest of roof installation.
-Because the ridge vent buts into the chimney, we had to make sure that not only the ridge vent was raised an inch off the roof level to prevent the wind-driven rain from leaking into the house, but also that it was completely tied to the roof, and flashed up the chimney.
+The chimney flashing, which may seem like a quick job, actually took about 6-7 hours to properly flash.
+The reason it turned out to be so time consuming, is that it is located in the center and separates the ridge vent, as well as creeping onto another side of the roof.
+Due to its position, size and the way an IB roof is installed, it not only took long to work around, but also slowed down the rest of installation.
+Because the ridge vent butts into the chimney, we had to make sure that not only the ridge vent was raised an inch off the roof level to prevent the wind-driven rain from leaking into the house, but also that it was completely tied to the roof, and flashed up the chimney.
 Once the chimney flashing was installed, counter flashing reglet had to be installed as well.

 All in all it took us 3 days to install this roof, though the 3rd day was rather short.
-What really slowed us down, was the first heat wave of that spring and an unrealistic number of bugs / flies / mosquitoes in this wooded / swampy area of central Mass.
+What really slowed us down, was the first heat wave of that spring and an overwhelming amount of bugs / flies / mosquitoes in this wooded / swampy area of central Mass.

 Roofing membrane used: 50 mil mechanically attached IB PVC flat roofing system.